NForce

 nForce is a motherboard chipset created by Nvidia originally for AMD Athlon and Duron, with later revisions also supporting contemporary Intel processors.
 The chipset shipped in 3 varieties; 220, 415, and 420.
 220 and 420 are very similar with each having the integrated GPU, but the 220 only has a single channel of memory available whereas 420 has the 128-bit TwinBank design.
 The 415 variant again has the dual-channel memory interface, but has no integrated graphics.

+The original nForce is the first chipset in the series, to which the brand was used until Nvidia left the motherboard chipset business in 2009.

 Innovations

 Dual channel & GeForce2 MX IGP

 The nForce chipset introduced a dual-channel memory controller to the mainstream motherboard market, doubling theoretical throughput, and offering very competitive performance most especially in workstation class benchmarks.
 This dual-channel design was deemed necessary largely because of the added integrated GeForce 2 MX class video hardware.
 For the relatively fast integrated graphics processor (IGP) to have adequate memory bandwidth it needed more than to simply share a single memory channel with the Athlon XP CPU.